How to Attend a Party Full of DC Insiders

 This article is part of our guide on how to be alone in Washington, including secrets to flying solo, our favorite places to pause in solitude, and prominent Washingtonians on how they make time to be alone.

-As a third of Politico’s beloved daily newsletter Playbook, Daniel Lippman spends his nights out on the town at some of the cities most exclusive parties, looking for ‘spotteds’ or the next story lead.
+As a third of Politico’s beloved daily newsletter Playbook, Daniel Lippman spends his nights out on the town at some of the cities most exclusive parties, looking for “spotteds” or the next story lead.
 We asked for his advice on how to work a room.

 Don’t be afraid to be assertive